rwandi-ctf/ctf-writeups/BlahajCTF2023/Powerfull Shell.md

 }
 ```

-after quite some cleaning up of the code we get this:
+after quite some cleaning up of the code we get this (I dont think this is perfect powershell code but you get the idea):

 ```powershell
 $cd = Get-Date
 if ($cd.month == 4 && cd.Day == 20) {